mariahhavro/CPS240FinanceApp/README.md

 Cup O’ Java Financial Institute is a financial application that uses Java Swing to allow users to

 ## Features
-*It contains a graphical user interface that allows a user to make an account with their own username and password.
+-It contains a graphical user interface that allows a user to make an account with their own username and password.
-*This application will allow the user to divide their savings into different categories that they wish to save for.
+-This application will allow the user to divide their savings into different categories that they wish to save for.

 ## Accounts